Mourinho making a mistake with Pogba at Man Utd - Henry

-Paul Pogba is not being used properly by Manchester United manager Jose Mourinho in his first season at Old Trafford, according to Thierry Henry.
+Paul Pogba has not been used properly by Manchester United manager Jose Mourinho in his first season back at Old Trafford, according to Thierry Henry.

 United midfielder Pogba has received mixed reviews for his performances since re-joining from Juventus in a world-record £89.3million move, racking up 50 appearances across all competitions and scoring eight goals.